alex-sharifi/linux-tips/README.md

   - "A command usually ends with a newline, but a semicolon `;` and `&` are  _command terminators_..."
 (The UNIX Programming Environment, pg 72)
     - "The precedence of `|` and `&` is higher than that of `;` as the shell parses your command line."
 This is important because a pipe forms a single command.
   - Parentheses can be used to group commands, i.e. `(date; who)`.
+    - This can be helpful when backgrounding tasks, i.e. `sleep 5; echo done &` will sleep first (thus blocking terminal input), _then_ echo "done" (which is probably not what we want to do), whereas `(sleep 5; echo done) &` will put the two commands in the background, i.e. sleep then echo "done" in 5 seconds, but without blocking further terminal input.
   - `which` determines the exact location of a given executable, useful if there is more than one version of an executable program installed on a system.
   - `apropos` or `man -k` searches the man pages for a keyword and lists relevant commands.
   - `alias _name_='_string_'` assigns a command(s) to an alias. `alias` lists all current aliases. `unalias _alias_` unassigns an alias.